The Women by Kristen Hannah

 Kristin Hannah, The Women

-There are things I found lacking: Hannah leans heavily on trauma to move the plot and the storyline was predictable, particularly if you’ve read her previous books.
+There are things I found lacking: Hannah leans heavily on trauma to move the plot along and the storyline was predictable, particularly if you’ve read her previous books.
 But what she gets precisely right outweighs these slights.
 Hannah encapsulates the unique weight of grief, the hollow yet heavy feel of being immersed in traumatic death, and the oppressive fight to survive your own experience of being overwhelmed by both.
 This is a book about grief and loss that asks questions we have yet to answer as a species: how do we move forward with joy after living through the darkest parts of our shared humanity?

 Her answer is simple: the women.
 The heroes of this book are the women who were dismissed and denied recognition after their service.
 The women who banded together to save their soldiers and to save each other formed bonds that were and still are the path to integrating the grief and loss into something that wisens and deepens us, instead of destroys us.